davide97l/Rainbow/README.md

 # Environment evaluation

 To train and test a model on a specific environment you can refer to the notebook `dqn_env_evaluation.ipynb`.
 It also allows you to configure variuos hyperparameters, save and load existing models.
-The following image refers to the `MsPacman-v0` environment
+The following image refers to the `MsPacman-v0` environment.
 <p align="center">
 <img src="images/pacman-1M.png"height="50%" width="50%" ></a>
 </p>